-- Epic Asian has a large following on social media with over 90,000 in Facebook and over 10,000 in YouTube.
+- He currently a social media following with over 90,000 in Facebook and over 10,000 in YouTube.

 If you’ve been on Facebook lately, you’ve probably come across his content, especially the one about the new iPhones and the 2-minute Crazy Rich Asians parody—both of which have millions of views.

 The person behind these viral videos is an individual who only wants to be known as Epic Asian.

 “I love movies.
 I also love computers.
 Therefore, I’m technically a nerd.
 So what do nerds do?
 They study every nitty-gritty—the nuances of the movie and processing speed of a computer because they are nerds,” said Epic Asian.
 “Nerds are perceived as anything but fun, but this is obviously not the case.”